-We now have an eternal gift from that experiment: the U.S. nuclear industry alone generates up to 2,300 tons of highly toxic spent fuel each year, and we have 76,430 tons to deal with so far.1 By the time we get all nuclear plants to close, we'll have much more, perhaps 120,000 tons of high-level nuclear waste at sites all around the country and a complete failure of the promise that this waste would be safely and effectively dealt with.
+We now have an eternal "gift" from that experiment: the U.S. nuclear industry alone generates up to 2,300 tons of highly toxic spent fuel each year, and we have 76,430 tons to deal with so far.1 By the time we get all nuclear plants to close, we'll have much more, perhaps 120,000 tons of high-level nuclear waste at sites all around the country and a complete failure of the promise that this waste would be safely and effectively dealt with.
+Given the sort of casks we will be discussing below, we are talking about approximately 10,000 casks.

 WASTE CONFIDENCE?
-NO!
+Not at all.